Shopify/rollup-plugin-remap/README.md

 rollup-plugin-remap
 ===

-Plugin to imported modules to other file paths.
-Useful for conditional compilation, ie: remapping development focused modules to a `noop` during a prod build.
+Plugin to remap imported modules to other file paths.
+Useful for conditional compilation, ie: remapping development focused modules to a `noop` during a production build.

 # Examples